Georgia-Southwestern-State-Univeristy/capstone-project-campusconnect-team/README.md

 ## Frontend
   * React.js: Used for building the web app's user interface (UI).
 React's component-based structure allows us to create reusable components for the homepage, map navigation, building information, and destination pages.
   * Google Maps API: Powers the interactive map that displays campus buildings, navigation routes, and clickable markers.
 It also provides features like route direction and location sharing for a seamless user experience.
-  * Tailwind CSS:Enables rapid UI styling with utility-first CSS classes, ensuring the app looks modern, is responsive, and adapts well to different screen sizes and devices.
+  * Tailwind CSS: Enables rapid UI styling with utility-first CSS classes, ensuring the app looks modern, is responsive, and adapts well to different screen sizes and devices.

 ## Backend
-  * Firebase Firestore:Used to store data related to campus buildings, such as names, descriptions, contact information, and office hours.
-Firestore's real-time syncing allows updates (e.g., parking availability or building status) to reflect instantly in the app.
+  * Firebase Cloud Firestore: Used to store data related to campus buildings, such as names, descriptions, contact information, and office hours.
+Also stores data for AI generated responses along with data scraped from the Web Scraper.
+Firestore's real-time syncing allows updates (e.g., building operation status) to reflect instantly in the app.

 ## Tools
   * Git/GitHub:Used for version control and collaborative development.
 The team tracks progress, organizes sprints, and manages codebase updates efficiently using GitHub's project boards and branching features.
   * Visual Studio Code: The primary development environment, enhanced by extensions for React, Tailwind, and Firebase to streamline the coding process.
   * Github projects:A project management tool used to divide tasks, assign roles, and ensures timely completion of sprints.
-  * Google Cloud Console: Interface to manage Firebase services like Firestore, Authentication, and Hosting.
+  * Google Cloud Console: Interface to manage Firebase services like Cloud Firestore, Authentication, and Extensions.
 Also used for API key management and monitoring analytics.
   * Git Bash: Command-line tool used to run Git commands, push/pull changes, and manage branches in Windows environments.

 # Programming Languages:
-  * JavaScript: TThe primary language used for both frontend interface logic and direct database communication.
+  * JavaScript: The primary language used for both frontend interface logic and direct database communication.
 React handles the dynamic user interface, while Firebase’s JavaScript SDK allows the app to read/write Firestore data, handle authentication, and interact with AI services — all securely from the client side.
+  * HTML: Secondary language used solely for the backbone of the application, index.html file.